kulkultech/open-source/en_ID/pages/faq.md

 ```
 > Enter a file in which to save the key (/home/you/.ssh/id_ed25519): [Press enter]
 ```
-4.At the prompt, type a secure passphrase.
+4. At the prompt, type a secure passphrase.
 ```
 > Enter passphrase (empty for no passphrase): [Type a passphrase]
 > Enter same passphrase again: [Type passphrase again]